 It feels good to believe that what good outcomes we have enjoyed are entirely due to our own efforts.
 Not something that is, at least in part, derived from the society we participate in.
 Others are helping us.

 It seems to me that we've lost a sense of togetherness in America.
-That notion that we are all in this together and owe each other and the society that supports us something.
+That notion that we are all in this together and owe each other, and the society that supports us, something.
 Really no one is a "self-made" man.
-We enjoy inherit advantages and a head start on whatever we achieve because of what had been provided to us--largely without cost.
-A justice system that enforces known rules, education for all, infrastructure like roads, air transport services (e.g., airports, air traffic control, etc.), water, power, sewer that support our personal health, and the list goes on.
-All of this and so much more come together right from our first day to aid and support us.
+We enjoy inherent advantages and a head start on whatever we achieve because of what had been provided to us—largely without cost.
+Examples include, law enforcement services to aid and protect us, a justice system that enforces agreed rules, education for all including staff that might work in our companies, infrastructure like roads, air transport services (e.g., airports, air traffic control, etc.), water, power, sewer that support our personal health, and the list goes on.
+All of this and so much are available and providing value to each of us from our first day throughout our lives to aid and support us.
 By the time we are adults we owe a debt to the society that fostered our success.

 One way we repay that debt is taxes.
-Doing so maintains for future generations the same advantages that we profit from.
+Doing so maintains for future generations the same advantages that we profitted from.

 President Theodore Roosevelt summed up the role of taxes in a letter to Congress.
 “Taxes are what we pay for civilized society,” he wrote, invoking former Supreme Court Justice Oliver Wendell Holmes.
 He then added his own knife twist: “Too many individuals, however, want the civilization at a discount.”